daniel-munro/covid19scientists/site/content/team/_index.md

       and I would like to be a part of the movement to fight it. <br>Twitter:
       [@evasilevasci](https://twitter.com/evasilevasci)"
     picture: Vasileva.jpg
-  - name: Claire Zhang
-    work_title: Research Assistant, University of California San Diego
-    nsvd_title: California State Coordinator
-    bio: Claire is pursuing a degree in Bioengineering at UC San Diego, while working on single-cell transcriptomic approaches to studying cardiovascular inflammation.
-She joined the NSVD as a State Coordinator to bridge the gap between the plethora of available skilled scientists and organizations who could benefit from their expertise during this pandemic.
-    picture: Claire_Zhang - Claire Zhang.JPG
-  - name: Dhanya Nambiar
-    work_title: Postdoctoral Fellow, Stanford University
-    nsvd_title: California State Coordinator
-    bio: I am postdoctoral fellow in the Dept of Radiation Oncology at Stanford University.
-I have always been motivated to help or serve the broader community beyond the research programs that I am part of.
-I am passionate about public health and would love to contribute to COVID19 surveillance and spread awareness in this time of crisis.
-    picture: Dhanya Kalathil Nambiar.jpg
-  - name: Mao Fukada
-    work_title: Student, Soka University of America
-    nsvd_title: New York State Coordinator
-    bio: I am a student at Soka University of America concentrating in Life Sciences.
-I am passionate in public health and in becoming a surgeon in the future.
-During such an unprecedented time, I was motivated to become a State Coordinator to help and give my assistance in any way to those in need of it.
-    picture: Mao Fukada.jpeg
-  - name: Rakin Nasar
-    work_title: Staff Research Associate, UCSF
-    nsvd_title: California State Coordinator
-    bio: Rakin is a recent Master's graduate who studied Anatomy & Neurobiology at Boston University School of Medicine.
-He is currently working at the Memory and Aging Center at UCSF as a Staff Research Associate.
-His Master's research looked at Interneurons in mice and monkeys, and his current research is about cell count quantification in post-mortem tissue of patients with Alzheimer's Disease.
-    picture: rakin nasar.jpg
-  - name: Saman Namazian
-    work_title: Undergraduate Student, Tufts University
-    nsvd_title: Massachusetts State Coordinator
-    bio: Sam is a first year undergraduate student majoring in biopsychology at Tufts University.
-He is also a researcher focusing on carcinogenic breast development, with an emphasis on  cancer stem cells.
-Sam joined the NSVD with the hopes of facilitating the connection between volunteers in his community with nearby organizations in need of assistance, ensuring that the talents of community members are fully utilized in combating COVID-19.
-    picture: Sam N.jpeg
-  - name: Sanam Shafaat Talab
-    work_title: Postdoctoral Researcher, Boston Children's Hospital
-    nsvd_title: Massachusetts State Coordinator
-    bio: I am a Postdoctoral research fellow at Boston Children's Hospital.
-I study cardiac diseases using stem cells.
-We are at unusual time going through pandemic, and as a scientist I have obtained various skills over the years which I believe I can contribute by assisting those on the front lines in whatever ways I can.
-    picture: Shafaat Talab Sanam 24Hr - sanam shafaat talab.jpg
   - name: Nadia Raytselis
     work_title: Postbac Research Fellow, NIH
     nsvd_title: Maryland/DC State Coordinator